 - The strong transportation network allows an easy commute to jobs in the metropolitan region from more than 20 surrounding cities, towns and counties.

-- More than 3.3 million passengers and about 85 million pounds of cargo are handled at Richmond International Airport (RIC) each year.
-RIC is served by nine passenger airlines and four dedicated air cargo airlines.
+- More than 3 million passengers and about 90 million pounds of cargo are handled at Richmond International Airport (RIC) each year.
+RIC is served by seven passenger airlines and three dedicated air cargo airlines.

 - Foreign Trade Zone 207 at Richmond International Airport allows companies to defer paying customs duties on goods until they leave the zone for domestic consumption.